csdms/ivy/lessons/git/git-single-user-project.md

 | log        | show commit history in repository
 | diff       | show differences between working directory and repository state
 | push       | transfer changes from one clone of a repository to another

+<a name="git-fn1">1</a>: The catch here is that none of these are necessarily single-user projects;
+all could involve collaboration.
+In fact,
+it may be best to think of any single-user project as a simple case of a collaborative project.
+We'll cover collaborative projects next.

 ___